kartograph/kartograph.py-old/readme.md

 * **--padding**, **-p** how much spacing should be added around the map content
 * **--force-overwrite**, **-f** by default, existing files will not be overwritten in batch mode, unless you set this parameter
 * **--list-projections** prints a list of all available map projections
+* **--round-coordinates** rounds all coordinates to integer values to reduce file size

 ### Available Commands